MarcDiethelm/js-lectures/1-functions-and-node/2-script-node.md

 Like most async functions in Node `readFile` also has a synchronous variant `readFileSync` which blocks further execution until it either returns the file content or throws an exception.

 **Exercise 2**: Write a module that you can pass a filename.
-Use the filename to create a file with fs.writeFile, then read it, then delete it. solution: 2-examples-node/solution-2/index.js
+Use the filename to create a file with fs.writeFile, then read it, then delete it.
+Use the [API reference](http://nodejs.org/api/). solution: 2-examples-node/solution-2/index.js

 **Exercise 3:** Write a server that handles two URIs differently.
-The following functionality should be in a module: /numbers makes the server write numbers to the console, /file makes the server create a file with fs.writeFile, then read it, then delete it.  solution: 2-examples-node/solution-3/index.js
+The following functionality should be in a module: `/numbers` makes the server write numbers to the console, `/file` makes the server create a file with `fs.writeFile`, then read it, then delete it.
+Ideally send the responses from the module.
+Bonus: Send the file content to the browser for `/file`.  solution: 2-examples-node/solution-3/index.js

 ## Links